-- 1. Give in Spanish a series of classroom directions presented in English. - 2.
-Narrate, describe, or explain in past, present, and future time. - 3.
+- 1. Give a series of classroom instructions. - 2.
+Narrate, describe, or explain using a variety of moods and tenses. - 3.
 Express and defend an opinion. - 4.
-Communicate on concrete topics relating to particular interests, disciplines, or current events. - 5.
-Respond to situations of everyday life. - 6.
-Demonstrate ability to interact (e.g., make requests, obtain information, seek assistance).
+Communicate on topics relating to personal interests, academic disciplines, or global issues. - 5.
+Respond to situations of everyday life (e.g., make requests, obtain information, seek assistance).

-2 Proficiency in presentational mode of communication (Writing)
+2 Proficiency in presentational and interpersonal modes of communication (Writing)

-- 1. Demonstrate the ability to write effectively on a specific topic (e.g., world issues, family, travel). - 2.
-Demonstrate appropriate style for the content through vocabulary choice, tone, and idiomatic expressions. - 3.
+- 1. Demonstrate the ability to write in an organized and logical manner on a specific topic (e.g., global issues, family, travel) using details and examples to support ideas. - 2.
+Use appropriate register, vocabulary choice, tone, and idiomatic expressions for a specified audience and purpose. - 3.
 Demonstrate mastery of spelling, structure, and punctuation.